Choudhary-jii/AuthProject/Description.md

     Delete a Car: Users can delete their own cars, along with associated images from the filesystem.

-User Management (For ADMIN Role)
+- User Management (For ADMIN Role)

- Admin Functions: Create, update, and delete users.
+  -> Admin Functions: Create, update, and delete users.
 Create new Admin accounts.

- User Functions: Manage personal cars only.
+ ->User Functions: Manage personal cars only.

 3. Protected Endpoints

-  All critical endpoints are protected and require a valid JWT token.
+  - All critical endpoints are protected and require a valid JWT token.
-  Access to resources is verified:
+  - Access to resources is verified:
-  Users can only access their own cars.
+  - Users can only access their own cars.
-  Admins can access all resources.
+  - Admins can access all resources.

 4. Filesystem Integration